-Teacher recommendation and successful completion of Honors Algebra I and summer assignment(s).
+Teacher recommendation and successful completion of Honors Algebra I with a grade of B and summer assignment(s).

 The course is designed as a lab course for college bound students who plan to major in science or a related field.
 Students taking this course should be highly motivated and able to work independently.
 Significant homework and reading will be required and students must have a strong math background.